 "I didn’t have connections to anyone who worked in law"

 I am Bristol born and bred.
 My parents came to the UK from Jamaica in the early 1960s – my dad was a plasterer and my mum a nurse.
-Seeing how hard they worked to provide the best of their children instilled a strong work ethic in me.
+Seeing how hard they worked to provide the best for their children instilled a strong work ethic in me.

 I’ve got as much right to be here as anyone else.
 I kept telling myself that in the early days of my career.
 I didn’t see many Black lawyers when I was growing up.
-At the start of my career, I’d go to networking events, but I’d realise that there weren’t that many people like me there.
+At the start of my career, I’d go to networking events, but realise there weren’t that many people like me there.
 You start thinking “Am I going to fit in?”.
 It was only as I got older that I saw things start to change.

 “You cannot be what you cannot see”.
 This is one of my favourite quotes from Marian Wright Edelman, a civil rights pioneer.
 If you look at the legal community now, there are a lot more lawyers from diverse backgrounds.
 There has been increased recognition that diversity and inclusion is crucial to a modern law firm, and a 21st century business.
 Firms are starting to understand that their diversity and inclusion work can’t just be words – action has to follow.